 2. Full Mouth Dental Radiographs –The full mouth x-rays allow us to see the internal structure of each tooth under the gum line.
-Without dental radiographs, 60-70% of injuries, diseases, and infections within the mouth will be missed and left untreated, which makes the radiographs a critical part of the COHAT.
+Without dental radiographs, 60-70% of injuries, diseases, and infections of the mouth will be missed and left untreated, which makes the radiographs a critical part of the COHAT.

 3. Dental Exam – All teeth are probed and examined by the doctor performing your pet’s dental procedure.
 All of your pet’s teeth are charted and examined for any missing or injured teeth.
 The surrounding tissues of the teeth are also examined for any abnormalities.
 Owners go home with a chart of their pet’s teeth, showing which, if any, teeth were missing prior to the dental, and which teeth were removed.